-It took the better part of a day but I finished Block 1 of Reach for the Stars, a queen-size sampler quilt designed by Terry Krysan of Lakeville, Minnesota:
+It took the better part of a day but I finished Block 1 of Reach for the Stars, a queen-size sampler quilt designed by Terri Krysan of Lakeville, Minnesota:

 The editors of Quilter’s Newsletter magazine, in which the directions are currently appearing as part of a seven-part series, have placed the project under the category “Challenging Workbook,” and they’re not kidding.
 The blocks are more complex than they appear.
 Just look at how many points and/or seams have to be matched in the block above.
 Two dozen, if I counted correctly!

 Here is Block 1 in its proper orientation on point:

 Oh dear.
 It’s disappearing on my design wall because of the white background.
 Here’s a look at it on black fabric:

 Block 1 is one of 14 surrounding a center medallion.
 So far I’ve made the center medallion and two blocks: